Meditate Me

 Secure your spot by paying now (just click the button below) or send me a message to let me know you are coming and pay on the night.

-Wear Comfy clothing, socks if your tootsies get cold (shoes off), and any meditation equipment you like if you wish - seating and cushions provided.
+Wear comfy clothing, socks if your tootsies get cold (shoes off), and any meditation equipment you own that you like to use (if you wish) - seating and cushions provided

-What are some of the benefits of regular meditation practice?
+Q: What are some of the benefits of regular practice?

 • Less reactive and impulsive